Jackenmen/JackCogs/README.md

 Also I suggest to join [Red - Cog Support server](https://discord.gg/GET4DVk) and if you will ever need help with any of my cogs, just mention me (@Jackenmen#6607) on #support_othercogs channel.

 # My cogs
-  * **raiselimit** - Automatically raises limit of users in voice channel with user limit, when bot joins.
   * **rlstats** - Shows you Rocket League player statistics.
 Needs access to [Rocket League API](https://support.rocketleague.com/hc/en-us/articles/115000159374-API-Requests) which is currently in closed beta.

 # Installation